sigdelbijay/OpenRE/server-side/README.md

 ### Prerequisites

-You must have Node.js and MongoDB installed in your machine.
+You must have Node.js installed in your machine.

 ### Installing